pkarsy/AutomaticSchoolBellTimer/README.md

 We aware
 - **ESP8266 will NOT work.** It does not support the Berry scripting language.

-**First we will install all necessary software to the ESP board, then we will continue with the hardware assembly**
+**First we will install all necessary software to the ESP board, test the functionality and only then, we will continue with the hardware assembly**

 ## STEP 2.
 Tasmota installation & configuration.
 This is a very short and limited installation guide, the tasmota home page contains instructions to solve all shorts of problems.